jdahlstrom/retro.ts/README.md

 ## Table of contents

 0. Prologue
+1. In which we plot a single red pixel

 ## Possible topics to be covered

-1. The canvas and plotting pixels
+1. ✓ The canvas and plotting pixels
 1. Frame-to-frame animation
 1. Trigonometry of rotations
 1. Points and vectors